PolPujolsCasellas/Dart/README.md

 Not all programming languages are strongly typed - but Dart is.
 What does that mean though?

-Every value you use in your program (e.g. some user input you're saving) has a type - it could be "text" for example.
-In Dart (and in pretty much all other programming languages), that would not be called "text" though but "string".
+Every value you use in your program (e.g. some user input you're saving) **has a type** - it could be "text" for example.
+In Dart (and in pretty much all other programming languages), that would not be called "text" though but "**string**".

-On the other hand, if you're working with the age of a user, you might be using a number without any decimal places - a so-called "integer" value.
-Numbers with decimal places are called "doubles" (or "float" - in other programming languages).
+On the other hand, if you're working with the age of a user, you might be using a **number** without any decimal places - a so-called "**integer**" value.
+Numbers with decimal places are called "**doubles**" (or "float" - in other programming languages).

 These are some basic types - Dart has way more than these basic types though.
 You will learn way more about these (and all the other important) types throughout the course.